Position

 What does a Defense Attorney do?

 A Defense Attorney represents clients in criminal cases.
 They work to protect their clients' rights and ensure a fair trial.
 This role involves meeting with clients, gathering evidence, and preparing legal documents.
-Defense Attorneys often work with investigators and other legal professionals.
 They must understand the law and how to apply it to their client's case.
-They also need to be skilled in negotiation and persuasion.
+Defense Attorneys often work with other legal professionals, such as investigators and expert witnesses.
+They must be prepared to present their case in court, arguing on behalf of their client.

 View Defense Attorney jobs nearby